Search

 As Wal-mart’s Vice President of Food Safety and Health, Frank Yiannas has his finger on the pulse of America’s ever-evolving attitudes about food.
 He spoke with us this month about touchstones of a food safety culture.

-Q: How did your diverse career in food safety came about?
+Q: How did your diverse career in food safety come about?

 A: In college, I really enjoyed learning more about the unseen world of microorganisms, so I decided to major in microbiology and pursue further studies in public health.